mihonen/polynomials/README.md

 ## Precision

-Golynomials solves roots to the 9th decimal by default.
+The package solves roots to the 9th decimal by default.
 This can be adjusted in config.go if needed.

 ## Testing